KCvW/DataEng/Capstone/README Capstone.md

 ## Project Goal

 The key milestone of the project is to create a data warehouse that can be used for a broader range of analysis.
-Coming from this comprehensive data structure the aim is to provide a data basis focusing on immigartion and demographic data sets.
+Coming from this comprehensive data structure the aim is to provide a data basis focusing on immigartion and demographic data sets, combined with data extracting a deeper understandnig of global city temperature.

 The objective of this project is to create an ETL pipeline for I94 immigration, global land temperatures and US demographics datasets to form an analytics database on immigration events.
-Typical questions are referring to these data sets.
+Generally the final usecases can answer questions related to immigration backgrounds for larger U.S. cities or even states.

-To fulfill this analytical approach the following steps are necessary:
+To fulfill this analytical approach the following steps are necessary - referring to the project instructions:

-* Define the scope of the project
-* Collect the relevant data
+* Step 1: Scope the Project and Gather Data
-* Explore the data for a deeper understanding
+* Step 2: Explore and Assess the Data
-* Ensure the access to the data
-* Align on a reliable data model
+* Step 3: Define the Data Model
-* Run the ETL process to structure the data
+* Step 4: Run ETL to Model the Data
-* Completion of project parameters
+* Step 5: Complete Project Write Up

 ___

-## Define the scope and collect the data
+## Step 1: Scope the Project and Gather Data

 ### Scope of the project